jserot/dune-howto/README.md

 * the directory `simple-lib-and-exe-with-debug` shows how to debug a program (using a library) using `ocamldebug`

-  use the inline, ppx-based, test mechanism to test it

 * the directory `package-with-lib` shows how to build, test, install and use a simple package consisting in a single library